 - Taking responsibility for minor disagreements with your neighbours by trying to sort out problems in a reasonable way

 - Respecting other people's right to their chosen lifestyle as long as this does not spoil the quality of life of others

 - Helping us gather evidence if we need to take formal action and, if necessary, acting as a witness in court.

 If you face acts of harassment, violence or intimidation, you should report them directly to the police as soon as possible.
 If the people causing the ASB are tenants of Community Housing, or their visitors, you must also report it to us.

 We work closely with the police to reduce incidents of nuisance and anti-social behaviour in our neighbourhoods.
 We encourage residents to report all criminal activity to Community Housing and the police so that we can work together to deal effectively with problems.

 Safeguarding means reducing the risk and preventing harm occurring to children and adults in vulnerable situations.
-If you have concerns about a child or vulnerable adult or you have witnessed an incident which has concerned you, please report it.
-It is better to be wrong than to leave them in a dangerous situation.
-You can use the confidential Person or Property at Risk reporting line (answerphone message) on 01562 732383 or speak to your Neighbourhood Officer on 0300 003 5454.
+You can use the confidential Concern phone line (answerphone message) on 01562 732383 or speak to your Neighbourhood Coordinator on 0300 003 5454.

 This is where tenants keep debris, rubbish, empty boxes, cans, stacks of newspapers and other items in bulk in their home.
 This not only can endanger themselves but also other tenants as it can be a health and safety hazard, particularly if flammable materials are kept in large quantities.
 The danger of hoarding could also severely restrict access for the emergency services in the event of an incident and encourage the spread of fires.